fastlane/fastlane/CONTRIBUTING.md

     - `fastlane` has a lot of moving parts and receives contributions from many developers.
 The best way to ensure that your contributions keep working is to ensure that there will be failing tests if something accidentally gets broken.
     - You can run the tests by executing `bundle install` and then `bundle exec rspec`.
 - Your code editor should indent using spaces with a tab size of 2 spaces.

+To submit the changes to the fastlane repo, you have to do the following:

+- Squash your commits into one.
+For example, to squash three commits into one, do the following: `$ git rebase -i HEAD~3`.
+In the text editor that comes up, replace the words "pick" with "squash" next to the commits you want to squash.
+Save and close the editor.
+For more information, take a look at [7.6 Git Tools - Rewriting History](http://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)
+- Run `git push upstream master`.
+If you pushed before squashing, go back and do the previous step, and then run `git push upstream master --force`
+- Open `https://github.com/fastlane/fastlane` in your browser and click the green "Create Pull Request" button

 ## Why Did My Issue/PR Get Closed?